amychurchwell/React-Tap-Room/README.md

 * I believe state should live in the root component, **App**.
 As it is the common parent of both NewKegForm and Keg.

+:pushpin: **v 2.5 update:**

+* Added Admin route with note about specific view connection to KegList.

+* Highlighted App to indicate connection of state.

 ## App Objectives